jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

-This formula is based on the odd numbered state transition values.
+This formula is based on the odd-numbered state transition values.
 Here is what the populated arrays wind up looking like:

 {% latex 1 fig-08 %}
     \usepackage{tikz}